Pet First Aid Basics: 10 Life-Saving Emergency Tips Every Pet Owner Must Know

 Signs include:

-Pawing at the mouth
+- Pawing at mouth

-Difficulty breathing
+- Difficulty breathing

 First aid steps:

-Remove visible objects with tweezers
+- Remove visible objects using tweezers

 CPR for Pets (Basic Awareness)